-Sponsors are expected to sign an intergovernmental agreement with Portland State University as well as provide the following for both Oregon and Hatfield Resident Fellows:
+Sponsors are expected to sign an intergovernmental agreement with Portland State University as well as provide the following for both Oregon Summer and Hatfield Resident Fellows:

 - Customary office resources, such as assigned work space, office supplies, telephone, computer, etc. required by any knowledge worker in the organization.